HL7/fhir-medmorph/input/pagecontent/StructureDefinition-us-ph-specification-bundle-intro.md

 **API : Knowledge Artifact Retrieval:**

-The bundles are retrieved using the GET API on the PlanDefinition resource using search parameters.
+The bundles are retrieved using the GET API on the PlanDefinition resource using $get-kar operation.
 The syntax is as shown below.

 ```
-GET http://<FHIR Server URL>/PlanDefinition?name=<Cancer-Reporting-KA>
+GET http://<FHIR Server URL>/PlanDefinition/[id]/$get-kar

 The response of the request will be the Knowlege Artifact returned via a Specification Bundle.
 ```